DDM-Lab/pyibl/doc/index.rst

   .. math:: B_{i} = \ln(\sum_{j} t_{ij}^{-d})

-If the agent's :attr:`optimized_learning` parameter is ``True`` an approximation is used instead, often less taxing of computational resources.
+If the agent's :attr:`optimized_learning` parameter is ``True`` an approximation is used instead, sometimes less taxing of computational resources.
 It is particularly useful if the same instances are expected to be seen many times, and assumes that repeated experiences of the various instances are distributed roughly evenly over time.
 Instead of using the times of all the past occurrences of *i*, it uses :math:`L_i`, the amount of time since